jeremiedecock/snippets/kubernetes/7.3_postgresql/README.md

 ## Deploy

+Create the namespace for the demo: `kubectl create namespace snippet-postgresql-demo`

 Edit `your-username` in `backend.yml`, then:

-`kubectl apply -f secret.yml -f db.yml -f backend.yml -f frontend.yml`
+`kubectl apply -f secret.yml -f db.yml -f backend.yml -f frontend.yml -n snippet-postgresql-demo`

-Wait for everything to be ready (`kubectl get pods` — the backend may restart once or twice if it comes up before PostgreSQL: it reconnects at every request, so the order does not matter).
+Wait for everything to be ready (`kubectl get pods -n snippet-postgresql-demo` — the backend may restart once or twice if it comes up before PostgreSQL: it reconnects at every request, so the order does not matter).

-Use it: `kubectl port-forward service/frontend 8080:80`, open `http://localhost:8080`, Save, then click Read repeatedly: `served_by` cycles through the backend Pods, but the message is now **always the same** — and it survives Pod deletions, node reschedulings, and even a full redeploy, since it lives in PostgreSQL's PVC.
+Use it: `kubectl port-forward service/frontend 8080:80 -n snippet-postgresql-demo`, open `http://localhost:8080`, Save, then click Read repeatedly: `served_by` cycles through the backend Pods, but the message is now **always the same** — and it survives Pod deletions, node reschedulings, and even a full redeploy, since it lives in PostgreSQL's PVC.

-The backend can scale freely again: `kubectl scale deployment backend --replicas=5`
+The backend can scale freely again: `kubectl scale deployment backend --replicas=5 -n snippet-postgresql-demo`

 Look inside the database directly:

 ```
-kubectl exec -it deployment/db -- psql -U hello -d hello -c "SELECT * FROM messages;"
+kubectl exec -it deployment/db -n snippet-postgresql-demo -- psql -U hello -d hello -c "SELECT * FROM messages;"
 ```

 Delete everything:
-`kubectl delete -f secret.yml -f db.yml -f backend.yml -f frontend.yml`
+`kubectl delete -f secret.yml -f db.yml -f backend.yml -f frontend.yml -n snippet-postgresql-demo`
 (deleting the PVC deletes the data).

+Delete the namespace: `kubectl delete namespace snippet-postgresql-demo`

 ## In real life